alibpowell/Goals-Tracker/README.md

 ### Course Concepts

 * The project uses Flask to create a web service with multiple routes (`/`, `/home`, `/create_goal`, `/goal/<id>`).
+* The app and API send and receive information back and forth formatted as JSON.
 * It uses environment variables via .env and to securely load the OpenAI API key.
 * This demonstrates proper secret management, and the repo includes a .env.example file with placeholder variables.
 * This project contains a working Dockerfile, and can run via Docker.
-* `requirements.txt` makes for reproducible, easy install.
+* `requirements.txt` makes for reproducible, easy installation.

 ### Architecture Diagram